Create a flexible Serverless worker that supports a Pod-first development workflow.

 : Instructions to build your Docker image.requirements.txt

-: A file to list Python dependencies.
+: A file to list Python dependencies.handler.py

 to determine whether to run in Pod or Serverless mode.